nrius/Final-project/README.md

 ## Rationale

 ML is on its way to become a powerful dyagnostic tool.
-Unitl then, it can be used to determine were to focus screening efforts.
+Unitl then, it can be used to determine where to focus screening efforts.
 In this project I try to predict the risk of having a positive cervical cancer biopsy using survey infromation regarding potential risk factors.
 The dataset comprises demographic information, habits, and historic medical records of 858 Venezuelan patients.